-A sit-in involves protesters seating themselves in a strategic location, such as a street, inside a restaurant, or in front of a government building.
-Protesters remain seated until their demands are met or they are evicted or arrested.
+What is a sit-in?
+It’s when protesters seat themselves in a strategic location to protest.
+It could be on a street, inside a restaurant, or in front of a government building.
+They stay seated until their demands are met.
+Often, they are taken away or arrested instead.

-Sit-ins have traditionally been one of the more successful non-violent protest strategies.
-Since they disrupt the normal flow of business, sit-ins draw attention to the protesters’ cause.
-If demands aren't met, eviction or arrest has the further effect of creating sympathy for protesters.
+Sit-ins are one of the most successful forms non-violent protest.
+They stop the normal flow of business.
+That helps sit-ins draw attention to the protesters’ cause.
+If they are arrested, this has the further effect of creating sympathy for protesters.

-Historians note that sit-ins occurred as early as the late 1930s.
-For example, African-American attorney Samuel Wilbert Tucker led a sit-in at the segregated Alexandria, Virginia, library in August 1939.
+Experts note that sit-ins took place as early as the late-1930s.
+For example, African American attorney Samuel Wilbert Tucker led a sit-in in 1939.
+It took place at a segregated library in Alexandria, Virginia.

-One of the most famous sit-ins occurred on February 1, 1960, at the Woolworth’s lunch counter in Greensboro, North Carolina.
-Although everyone was free to shop at the Woolworth’s department store, the lunch counter in the store, which served food and drinks, was limited to “whites only.”
+One of the most famous sit-ins was on February 1, 1960.
+It was at the Woolworth’s lunch counter in Greensboro, North Carolina.
+Everyone was free to shop at the Woolworth’s department store, but the lunch counter was for “whites only.”

-On that fateful day, four African-American college students took seats at the Woolworth’s lunch counter and asked for coffee.
-They were refused service, but instead of leaving, they sat patiently and waited.
-They continued to sit quietly despite threats and intimidation from customers and other people in the store.
+On that day, four African-American college students took seats at the Woolworth’s lunch counter.
+They asked for coffee and were refused service.
+Instead of leaving, they sat patiently and waited.
+They continued to sit quietly despite threats from customers and other people in the store.

 Eventually, their peaceful protest drew the attention of many people in the area.
 They stayed until the store closed for the day.
 They showed up again the next day and even more people joined their cause.
 They continued their sit-in for multiple days.

 The Greensboro sit-in spurred a wave of other similar sit-ins in other cities across the South.
 The largest of the sit-ins to follow occurred in Nashville, Tennessee.
-The Greensboro sit-in had been effective in bringing the issue of segregation in the South to the attention of the entire nation.
+The Greensboro sit-in caught the eyes of the entire nation.